Tjstretchalot/LoansBot-Site/README.txt

         Results/Success sets the PHPSESSID cookie - The session id is the method of authentication.

     request_claim_code.php -
       Allows the user to request a claim code be sent to his account via the LoansBot.
+Will send a reset password link if the account is already claimed.

       Type: POST
       Params: